 Week Date Who I met with What we studied

 1

 2

 3

 4

 5

 6

 7

 8

 9

 10

 11

 12

 13 What do yo u helieve was the most heneficia al component of working in a study

-Question 1 group this s compensing of troining in a state)
+Question What do you group this compensing of troining in a state)

-Question 2 he most frustrating factor when a solution to the problem?
-How working in a study group?
-Where you ?
+Question 2 What was the most frustrating factor when working in a study group?
+When able to find a solution to the problem?
+How?

-Question What advice do you have for future SNLAN students?
-3
+Question 3